simgrid/simgrid/docs/source/community.rst

   - We might benefit from adding logic for handling some known types.
 For example, both `std::string` and `std::vector` have a capacity which might be larger than the current size of the container.
-We should ignore the corresponding elements when comparing the states and infering the types.
+We should ignore the corresponding elements when comparing the states and inferring the types.

   - Another difficulty in the state comparison code is the detection of dangling pointers.
-We cannot easily know if a pointer is dangling and dangling pointers might lead us to choose the wrong type when infering heap blocks.
+We cannot easily know if a pointer is dangling and dangling pointers might lead us to choose the wrong type when inferring heap blocks.
 We might mitigate this problem by delaying the reallocation of a freed block until there is no blocks pointing to it anymore using some sort of basic garbage-collector.